81761772/FoolNamed/README.md

 Now the problem below has been solved.
 The solution is that when you want to control thread B in thread A, you must define them beside the constructor.
+And this version is wrote for mysql, you can't run it everywhere unless you have a online server.

 -------------------------I am the Luxuriant split line--------------------------